| |

 |

-What if I have applied and taken the Uniform CPA Exam through another state?
+What if I have applied and taken the Uniform CPA Exam through another jurisdiction?

 |